-Let this Memorial Day weekend be the start of your rest revolution.
+Let this weekend be the start of your rest revolution.

 Hustle and grind, right?
 Hustle culture.
 Work hard, play hard.

 Workers in the United States have a unique relationship to work.
 Many of us can get away from the daily grind, and yet we choose to work ourselves to death.
 We’re wedded to the bootstraps method of building wealth, but it turns out that not resting could affect your bottom line more than working that extra shift.

 Resting is a revolutionary act that can transform your health and your business, and there’s more at stake than a few missed hours of sleep.
 Learning to recognize the signs of stress, burnout, and sleep deprivation could be the difference between a successful venture and a business model doomed to fail.
 However, this isn’t the usual advice of avoiding hustle at all costs.
 The best thing you can do for yourself is to discover your natural hustle and rest rhythm and use it to your advantage.

 Grind Culture and the New Economy